RoadieHQ/marketing-site/content/docs/getting-started/getting-started-for-admins/index.md

 ⚠️ The token's owner must be a member of the organization, rather than an outside collaborator or other relation.

+Want to use a token with more restrictive scopes?
+Use [this guide](/docs/integrations/github-token/).

 ### Step 2.
 Create OAuth Credentials

 Visit the Developer Settings of your GitHub organization account.
 Click "New OAuth App".